 Duplicates are an annoyance in spreadsheets – here’s how to get rid of duplicates in Sheets.

-Using spreadsheets to do your billing?
+Are you using spreadsheets to do your billing?
 Here’s a way to automatically generate invoice numbers in Excel.

-Hate fiddling with cell formatting?
+Do you hate fiddling with cell formatting?
 Learn how to automatically adjust row heights in Excel.

-Need to tighten up your sheet layout?
+Do you need to tighten up your sheet layout?
 We’ll show you how to eliminate empty rows and columns in your Google Sheets.